 Twitter: @AndrewHidas Flickr: https://www.flickr.com/photos/93289242@N07/

-Ongoing appreciation to photographer Elizabeth Haslam, whose photos grace the rotating banner at the top of this page.
+Ongoing appreciation to photographer Elizabeth Haslam, whose photos (except for the books) grace the rotating banner at the top of this page.
 Some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/lizhaslam/

 Books by Larry Rose, Redlands, California, all rights reserved, contact: firstname.lastname@example.org